Harlon Barnett says 'it's still competition mode' for Michigan State's quarterbacks

 “He's still probably a few weeks off, if I had to guess.
 And so we want to make sure he's completely healthy,” Barnett said of Kim.
 “He's a tough guy.
 I can tell you when he was out there, he wasn't being totally honest with us.
 But I kind of like guys like that.
 I like nuts.
 He's a good football player, but he was just trying to tough it through.
 He was more injured than what he should have been, so we're gonna make sure he's completely healed before we put him back out there.”

-That leaves the battle to start for MSU (2-6, 0-5 Big Ten) against the surging Cornhuskers (5-3, 3-2) up to the two youngest quarterbacks on the roster and the only healthy scholarship options in Houser and Leavitt.
+That leaves the battle to start for MSU (2-6, 0-5 Big Ten) against the surging Cornhuskers (5-3, 3-2) up to Houser and Leavitt.

 “Any young player can be a fragile player, so to speak.
 You don't want to mess them up, you want to see them continue to grow every time they get a chance to play and show what they can do,” Barnett said.
 “We've just been trying to build them and grow them.
 Because that's what we are as coaches, we're mentors, we're developers of players.
 And so that's what we're just trying to do, help keep them developing and getting better and better and better.”